ivan-markov-666/vbox7-channels-downloader/README.md

     That means you need to create new txt file and put there URLs of the channels, that you want to scrap.
 Add that file path to '.env' file.
 You can use absolute or relative path.
     It is IMPORTANT to add one channel per line!
 - Add the video URLs you want to download in a TXT file in 'DOWNLOAD_VIDEOS_TXT_FILE_PATH' variable.
     That means you need to create new txt file and put there URLs of the videos, that you want to scrap.
 Add that file path to '.env' file.
 You can use absolute or relative path.
+- Add the channels favorites URLs you want to download in a TXT file in 'DOWNLOAD_CHANNELS_FAVORITES_TXT_FILE_PATH' variable.
+    That means you need to create new txt file and put there URLs of the channel favorites, that you want to scrap.
+Add that file path to '.env' file.
+You can use absolute or relative path.
     It is IMPORTANT to add one video per line!
 - Switch between 'true' and 'false' to use headless mode or not.
     If you want to see the browser while scraping, set 'false'.